Ice Cold Emailing Profits

 Your guide on how to get someone's attention from cold emailing.

 Let’s talk about cold emailing.
+BTW, part 2 of this guide is here.

 I love it and I hate it.
 I love it because it is your free foot in the door with anyone on the planet.
 I hate it because I get dozens per day and 99.99% of them get marked as spam.
 But I’ll help you with that.
 By the end of this email you’ll know 80% of what I’ve learned about cold emailing over the last 15 years, including: